-- Lock The term "lock" is used to refer to both record (byterange) locks as well as file (share) locks unless specifically stated otherwise. - Server The "Server" is the entity responsible for coordinating client access to a set of file systems. - Stable Storage NFS version 4 servers must be able to recover without data loss from multiple power failures (including cascading power failures, that is, several power failures in quick succession), operating system failures, and hardware failure of components other than the storage medium itself (for example, disk, nonvolatile RAM).
+- Lock The term "lock" is used to refer to both record (byterange) locks as well as share reservations unless specifically stated otherwise. - Server The "Server" is the entity responsible for coordinating client access to a set of filesystems. - Stable Storage

+NFS version 4 servers must be able to recover without data loss from multiple power failures (including cascading power failures, that is, several power failures in quick succession), operating system failures, and hardware failure of components other than the storage medium itself (for example, disk, nonvolatile RAM).